krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 The [Data Catalog Vocabulary (DCAT)](https://www.w3.org/TR/vocab-dcat-2/) is a W3C recommendation designed to facilitate interoperability between data catalogs published on the web.
 DCAT provides a standardized metadata model for describing datasets and data services in catalogs, making them discoverable across organizational boundaries.

-The  [SeSaMe](https://www.youtube.com/playlist?list=PL2Sn3nIoC24YCQO53xFhMtBSQJWdHpdek)i s an example of a domain-specific implementation that uses DCAT standards for representing catalog metadata and [SKOS (Simple Knowledge Organization System)](https://www.w3.org/2004/02/skos/) for building structured glossaries.
+The [SeSaMe](https://www.youtube.com/playlist?list=PL2Sn3nIoC24YCQO53xFhMtBSQJWdHpdek) is an example of a domain-specific implementation that uses DCAT standards for representing catalog metadata and [SKOS (Simple Knowledge Organization System)](https://www.w3.org/2004/02/skos/) for building structured glossaries.
 This approach enables the catalog to maintain industry-specific terminology while remaining interoperable with other systems.

 #### Key Components of DCAT Metadata